vickyruud/scheduler/README.md

 https://github.com/lighthouse-labs/scheduler-api

 ## Features
-- Appointments can be between the hours of 12 PM and 5 PM, Monday to Friday.
+- Appointments can be scheduled between the hours of 12 PM and 5 PM, Monday to Friday.
 - Each appointment has one student and one interviewer.
 - When creating a new appointment, the user can enter any student name while the interviewer is
   chosen from a predefined list.
 - The user can save the appointment and view the entire schedule of appointments on any day of the week.
 - Appointments can also be edited or deleted.
-- The number of spots available are displayed under each day
+- The number of spots available are displayed under each day.

 ## Screenshots